 Why choose this programme option?

 The Department of Geosciences has a broad research profile on slope stability and the dynamics of mass movements.
-The Department also works closely on issues related to geohazards with other institutions such as NVE (Norges Vassdrags- og energidirektorat, NGI Norwegian Geotechnical Institute and NGU Norwegian Geological Survey.
+The department also works closely on issues related to geohazards with other institutions such as The Norwegian Water Resources and Energy Directorate (NVE), Norwegian Geotechnical Institute (NGI) and Geological Survey of Norway (NGU).